Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 }
 ```

 The callback is a void-returning function taking two arguments: a reference to the reply message, and a pointer to the prospective `sdbus::Error` instance.
-Zero `Error` pointer means that no D-Bus error occurred while making the call, and the reply message contains valid reply.
-Non-zero `Error` pointer, however, points to the valid `Error` instance, meaning that an error occurred.
-Error name and message can then be read out by the client from that instance.
+Empty `error` optional argument means that no D-Bus error occurred while making the call, and the reply message contains a valid reply.
+A non-empty `error` argument means that an error occurred during the call, and we can access the error name and message from the `Error` value inside the argument.

 There is also an overload of this `IProxy::callMethod()` function taking method call timeout argument.